Life of Pi (film): Filming

 Principal photography for the film began on January 18, 2011, in Puducherry at the Holy Rosary Church in Muthialpet.
 Filming continued in Puducherry until January 31 and moved to other parts of India, including Munnar in Kerala, and Taiwan.
-The crew filmed in Taiwan for five and a half months in Taipei Zoo, an airport in Taichung, and Kenting National Park, located in Pingtung County where Lee was born.
+The crew filmed in Taiwan for five and a half months in Taipei Zoo, an airport in Taichung, and Kenting National Park, in Pingtung County, where Lee was born.
 The ocean scenes were shot at a giant wave tank built by the crew in an abandoned airport.
 The tank is known as the world's largest self-generating wave tank, with a capacity of 1.7 e6impgal.
 With production scheduled to last two and a half months at the tank, cinematographer Claudio Miranda assisted in the tank's design in order to get the most out of it for lighting, explaining, "We knew we were going to be inside there shooting for 2.5 months, so it was worth it to be able to do anything we want.
 On all these kind of scenes, we had an idea of what the weather would be like.
 In that tank, I can create storm clouds, nightfall.
 We had curtains that I can block out [light], doors to open and let in real sunlight," Miranda says.
 "So lighting-wise, [the movie] had a big ebb and flow."
 After photography was completed in Taiwan, production moved back to India and concluded in Montreal into early 2012.